Parabolic Tamari Lattices in Linear Type B: Abstract

 \section{Abstract}

 We study parabolic aligned elements associated with the type-$B$ Coxeter group and the so-called linear Coxeter element.
 These elements were introduced algebraically in (M{\"u}hle and Williams, 2019) for parabolic quotients of finite Coxeter groups and were characterized by a certain forcing condition on inversions.
 We focus on the type-$B$ case and give a combinatorial model for these elements in terms of pattern avoidance.
 Moreover, we describe an equivalence relation on parabolic quotients of the type-$B$ Coxeter group whose equivalence classes are indexed by the aligned elements.
 We prove that this equivalence relation extends to a congruence relation for the weak order.
 The resulting quotient lattice is the type-$B$ analogue of the parabolic Tamari lattice introduced for type $A$ in (M{\"u}hle and Williams, 2019).
-These lattices have not appeared in the literature before.